Oregon’s Desert-To-Pines Backcountry Discovery Route

 BDR RIDERS MAKE AN $$$ IMPACT

 Gas stations, restaurants, hotels, convenience stores and Big Chief Vintage loves BDR riders.
-“I’d rather have our parking lot full of you BDR riders than one car with California plates,” said one proprietor, unaware that my bike has a California plate.
+“I’d rather have a few BDR riders than our entire parking lot filled by cars with California plates,” said one proprietor, unaware that my bike has a California plate.
 “You don’t abuse the rooms, you don’t complain, you support our store and you tip great.”
 Sisters Moto asks BDR riders to take a shot of themselves in front of their shop (it was closed when I came through).
 I was pegged as a BDR rider while visiting stores from Flush to Detroit.
 And it was all positive.
 ORBDR riders have made a good impression during the first year of the route being open.

 THANK YOU, BDR